microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 * [ ] Add a `globalSummon` action. `AppHost` would need to be able to get _all_ of these actions, and register all of them.
 Each one would need to be assigned a unique ID, so `WM_HOTKEY` can identify which hotkey was pressed.
-    - This could be committed without any other args to the `globalHotkeys`. in this initial version, the behavior would be summoning the MRU window, where it is, no dropdown, to start with.
+    - This could be comitted without any other args to the `globalHotkeys`. in this initial version, the behavior would be summoning the MRU window, where it is, no dropdown, to start with.
 From there, we'd add the remaining properties: